ishandutta2007/free-api/README.md

  - Weather query (can be called online) : Query the current / future weather conditions in the target area - <a href="https: //www.free-api. com/doc/270 "> Interface address </a>

- - IP Positioning (can be called online) : Convert IP information to geographic location information - <a href="https://www.free-api.com/doc/271"> Interface address </a> < br>
+ - IP Positioning (can be called online) : Convert IP information to geographic location information - <a href="https://www.free-api.com/doc/271"> Interface address </a>

  - Location range query (can be called online) : Query the address-related information based on latitude and longitude query - <a href="https://www.free-api.com/doc/272"> Interface address </a>

 ----------